Skip to main content

 Common issues using case studies

-The challenges with case studies are similar to those with Discussions:
+The challenges with case studies are similar to those with discussions:

-• getting students to talk, and keeping the class moving,
+• getting students to talk and keeping the class moving

 • pointless arguments, which can throw a case analysis off track.

-Since case study analysis is student-led, it can be difficult to get the class to move through various stages of analysis and arrive at a reasonable conclusion.
+Since case-study analysis is student-led, it can be difficult to get the class to move through various stages of analysis and arrive at a reasonable conclusion.

 How to teach effectively with case studies

-Case content should usually reflect the purposes of the course, and should align with the course learning outcomes, other teaching strategies and assessment in your course or program.
+Case content should reflect the purposes of the course, and should align with the course learning outcomes, other teaching strategies and assessment in your course or program.

 1) Use complex cases requiring multiple perspectives